About the Pregnancy Assistance Fund (PAF) Program

 - Establish, maintain, or operate expectant and parenting student services in high schools, community service centers, and/or Institutions of Higher Education

-- Improve services for pregnant women who are victims of domestic violence, sexual violence, sexual assault, and stalking; and
+- Improve services for pregnant women who are victims of domestic violence

-- Increase public awareness and education services for expectant and parenting teens, women, fathers, and their families.
+- Increase public awareness and education concerning the services available to expectant and parenting teens, women, fathers, and their families

 As a result of the PAF Program, more than 93,000 expectant and parenting teens, women, fathers, and their families have received a wide range of support services related to personal health, child health, parenting, education, and employment, as well as concrete supports like diapers and baby equipment.
 Data collected through the PAF Performance Measures, shows that participants of the PAF Program have experienced many positive outcomes including improvements in high school graduation, acceptance into Institutions of Higher Education, reductions in dropping out of high school, and reductions in subsequent unintended pregnancies.